 The exercise prices of stock options and restricted stock granted were determined contemporaneously by the Company's Board of Directors based on the estimated fair value of the underlying Class A Common Stock and Series A convertible Preferred Stock.
 The Class A Common Stock and Series A convertible Preferred Stock valuations were based on a combination of the income approach and two market approaches, which were used to estimate the total enterprise value of the Company.
 The income approach quantifies the present value of the future cash flows that management expects to achieve from continuing operations.
 These future cash flows are discounted to their present values using a rate corresponding to the Company's estimated weighted average cost of capital.
 The Company's weighted average cost of capital is calculated by weighting the required return on interest-bearing debt and common equity capital in proportion to their estimated percentages in the Company's capital structure.
-The market approach considers multiples of financial metrics based on acquisition values or quoted trading prices of comparable public companies.
-An implied multiple of key financial metrics based on the trading and transaction values of publicly traded peers is applied to the Company's similar metrics in order to derive an indication of value.
-A marketability discount is then applied to reflect the fact that the Company's Class A Common Stock and Series A convertible Preferred Stock are not traded on a public exchange.
+The market approach considers multiples of financial metrics based on a quoted trading prices of comparable public companies.
+An implied multiple of key financial metrics based on the trading and transaction values of publicly traded peers is applied to the Company's class A Common Stock are not traded on a public exchange.
 The amount of the discount varies based on management's expectation of effecting a public offering of the Company's Class A Common Stock within the ensuing 12 months.
-The enterprise value indications from the income approach and market approaches were used to estimate the fair value of the Company's Class A Common Stock and Series A convertible Preferred Stock in the context of the Company's capital structure as of each valuation date.
+The enterprise value indications from the income approach and market approaches were used to estimate the fair value of the Company's Class A convertible Preferred Stock and some Stock and Series A convertible Preferred Stock in the context of the Company's capital structure as of each valuation date.
 Each valuation was based on certain estimates and assumptions.
 If different estimates and assumptions had been used, these valuations could have been different.